SeanKilleen/seankilleen.github.io/_posts/2024-01-23-tips-to-help-yourself-stand-out-during-a-tech-job-search.md

 You don't have to claim amazing results; the fact that you care about value and how to measure it when possible is a big point in your favor already.

-___

-* Avoid using very common templates.
-They can begin to look like coordinated scamming, and I'm truly not sure if it's me or not.
-* Surprised at how few candidates listed a web site, github, or stackoverflow.
-You don't have to do it, but it does stand out when it exists..
-* Templates are fine.
-Some templates even contain helpful language.
-TWEAK THIS LANGUAGE BEFORE SUBMITTING.
-When I see multiple submissions using the same very specific phrases with the same template designs, they all get rejected because how do I know what else isn't plagiarized?
+## Beware of Templates!

+Despite this being a relatively small role, I received at least 3 resumes that looked almost exactly the same.
+Not just the same format, and the same many bullet points but when I looked closer, the content was almost exactly the same.
+This blew my mind.

+Now, maybe these people were just scammers, but it honestly didn't seem that way.
+So I'll just say: beware of templates, especially any that contain helpful language.
+Because if you're submitting it without major modifications, chances are someone else is too.
+It immediately disqualifies you both; how do I know what else isn't plagiarized?
+It tells me something about your work ethic and respect for the work.

+## List External Links

+If you have a GitHub profile or a web site, I strongly suggest listing it.
+It doesn't have to be brilliant and you don't have to be active.
+I don't judge the content or the code there, but it sends some signals.
+It tells me you care about community and sharing/gaining knowledge.

+## Don't Use ChatGPT.
+I'm begging you.

-* Take 2 seconds to write actual bullet point responses if you want the job.
+Take 2 minutes to write actual bullet point responses if you want the job.
 Don't use Chat GPT for this.
 It sets you up for a bigger letdown from me when I say "ooh, someone took the time to do this!" and end up with "...nevermind, they think I'm too stupid to notice this was written by AI and doesn't actually say anything."
-* Pick things to list that are impactful.
-Don't drop everything because to an experienced hiring manager it looks suspicious.

 -------------